ligolang/ligo/gitlab-pages/docs/advanced/first-contract.md

 ```

-Our contract's storage has been successfuly incremented to `10`.
+Our contract's storage has been successfully incremented to `10`.

 ## Deploying and interacting with a contract on a live-chain